tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

 https://docs.microsoft.com/en-us/windows/desktop/taskschd/daily-trigger-example--scripting-)
 of a scripting task in PowerShell that runs daily."%}

 And there you have it!
-Your Hyper-V servers will be synced to Tidal Migrations.
+Your servers will be synced to Tidal Migrations.

 ## Unix-like systems